 Securing a mortgage with an Employment Authorization Document (EAD) is possible and within reach with the proper guidance and support.
 By meeting the basic requirements like proof of income, residency, and a solid employment history, you can qualify for a home loan just like any permanent resident or citizen.

-HomeAbroad makes this process easier by connecting EAD holders with lenders who understand the unique needs of non-permanent residents.
-Whether new to the US or building your financial foundation, HomeAbroad helps you navigate every step from choosing the right loan option to closing on your dream home.
+HomeAbroad makes this process easier by understanding non-permanent residents’ and EAD holders’ unique needs.
+Whether you are new to the US or building your financial foundation, HomeAbroad helps you navigate every step, from choosing the right loan option to closing on your dream home.

-With access to tailored foreign national mortgage programs, a network of expert real estate agents, and end-to-end support, HomeAbroad is your trusted partner in turning EAD status into homeownership.
+With access to tailored foreign national mortgage programs, a network of expert real estate agents, and end-to-end support, HomeAbroad can be your trusted partner in turning EAD status into homeownership.